Many are popular, but few can compete with Florida State’s Sod Cemetery.

-In 1962, during the ninth season in program history, and the third under FSU coach Bill Peterson, the Florida State Seminoles were challenged by Dean Coyle Moore, a long-time professor at Florida State University, entering their fifth game of the season:
+In 1962, during the ninth season in program history, and the third under FSU coach Bill Peterson, the Florida State Seminoles were challenged by Dean Coyle Moore — a long-time professor and member of the Athletic Board at Florida State University — entering their fifth game of the season:

 “Bring back some sod from between the hedges at Georgia.”

-Just two days after the Thursday practice, FSU entered Sanford Stadium on game day in Athens and beat the Bulldogs, 18-0.
-It was team captain Gene McDowell who pulled up a piece of grass off the field and brought it back to Tallahassee.
+Just two days after the Thursday practice, FSU entered Sanford Stadium in Athens and beat the Bulldogs, 18-0.
+Team captain Gene McDowell pulled up a piece of grass off the field and brought it back to Tallahassee.

 Two more games were commemorated at FSU’s Sod Cemetery during the 1962 season.
 On November 10, they would travel to Atlanta and play Georgia Tech, which was in the SEC at the time, with the first two Sod Games being against Georgia teams in the Southeastern Conference.

 Fans who make the trip out to the Doak Campbell Stadium are able to get a glimpse of the cemetery for themselves.

 The importance of this tradition is remembering and honoring some of the most important and difficult games in the program’s history.
 The team captains explain this to the team during practice before any Sod Game.

 In the program’s football history, there are 105 games that are a member of FSU’s cemetery, as of 2017.